 Use the Principles of Chinese Cooking for the Vegetable Stir Fry:

-I learned how to stir-fry years ago by taking a Chinese Cooking class taught by a visiting professor from China, and once you master the basic technique, you can get good results with many different combinations of ingredients.
-In the Chinese Cooking class I learned these Five Principles of Chinese Cooking that have helped me make many different stir fry dishes through the years:
+I learned how to stir-fry years ago by taking a Chinese Cooking class taught by a visiting professor from China.
+Once you master these basic techniques, you can get good results with many different combinations of ingredients.
+In the class I learned these Five Principles of Chinese Cooking that have helped me make so many stir fry dishes:

 1. Preheat the wok or pan (before you put the oil in).